mozilla-services/tecken/docs/dev.rst

 .. code-block:: shell

    $ make test
-   > pip install -r docs-requirements.txt
+   > pip install -r requirements/docs.txt

 Now, you can run the command manually with just...: